Skip to content

 minikube start --cpus='3' --memory='4096'

-• Only one time, install Flink Operator for kubernetes
+• Only to newly created minikube profile, install Flink Operator for kubernetes

 • If we want integration with Kafka and Schema registry select one platform: